 - 1. Read GENERAL RULES, LIVESTOCK RULES, HEALTH REQUIREMENTS AND LIVESTOCK SALE RULES. - 2.
 Must be meat-type goat. - 3.
-Does and wethers must have their milk teeth to be eligible to compete in the goat class. - 4.
+Market Goats (Does and wethers) must have their milk teeth to be eligible to compete in the Market Meat Goat class. - 4.
 Each exhibitor will be limited to a total of two breeding animals and two market animals. - 5.
-Entries in the market meat goat class must be either wethers or does (no bucks allowed) - and will be shown shorn (no more than 3/8-inch hair).Market meat goats may be shown with or without horns. - Market meat goals may be shown with or without forms.
-Meat goat entries for the Livestock Sale must be made by 2:00 PM on Tuesday, July 23. - Market animals which do not make minimum sale weight will show in a special class and will not be eligible to show for the Grand and Reserve Grand Champion Market Meat Goat.
+Entries in the market meat goat class must be either wethers or does (no bucks allowed) and will be shown shorn (no more than 3/8-inch hair). - 6.
+Market meat goats may be shown with or without horns. - 7.
+Meat goat entries for the Livestock Sale must be made by TBA by FAIRBOARD. - 8.
+Market animals which do not make minimum sale weight will show in a special class and will not be eligible to show for the Grand and Reserve Grand Champion Market Meat Goat.
 They will not be able to sell in the Livestock Sale. - 9.
 Superintendents reserve the right to call for an inspection of an animal or animals by the Fair Veterinarian. - 10.
 Registered breeding does will be shown by age and breeding registration papers will be required.
-Breeding does will be judged by breed standards.
-Age will be determined by teeth. - 11.
+Breeding does will be judged by breed standards. - 11.
 Commercial does will be shown by weight.
 Commercial breeding does must be tagged by June 15 with an official 4-H tag.
-Tagging can be done by an approved leader or at the fairgrounds.
+Tagging can be done by an approved leader or at the fairgrounds. - 12.
+All Meat Goat Exhibitors are required to attend the Livestock Exhibitors Meeting on Saturday, July 18th at 3:30 PM in the Livestock Arena.
+Information regarding rules, fitting and showing, etc. will be reviewed by the Extension Agents, Division Superintendents, and Fair Board.